-The first time we visited the city of Chihuahua we were surprised at how clean, orderly, and historic the city was.
+The first time we visited the city of Chihuahua, Mexico we were surprised at how clean, orderly, and historic the city was.
 So we came back for more.
+See why in our Chihuahua travel guide.

 One of the first things you’ll notice in Chihuahua is that most of the men wear cowboy boots with extremely pointy toes that extend and curl upward.
 As if these boots aren’t flashy enough, they usually come in colors like baby blue or mint green or tangerine and are often made out of alligator skin and/or manta ray.